Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors_synapse/docs/observability.md

 # Observability / Monitoring

-Observability in Azure Synapse can be divided in two broad categories:

 ## Using base-level infrastructure metrics, alerts, and logs

 Azure Monitor provides base-level infrastructure metrics, alerts, and logs for most Azure services.
 Azure diagnostic logs are emitted by a resource and provide rich, frequent data about the operation of that resource.
 Azure Synapse Analytics can write diagnostic logs in Azure Monitor.

-In this solution, the [diagnostic settings](https://docs.microsoft.com/en-us/azure/synapse-analytics/monitoring/how-to-monitor-using-azure-monitor#diagnostic-settings) have been enabled and the diagnostic logs are sent to Log Analytics Workspace (Refer [diagnostic_settings.bicep](../infrastructure/modules/diagnostic_settings.bicep)).
+In this solution, the [diagnostic settings](https://docs.microsoft.com/en-us/azure/synapse-analytics/monitoring/how-to-monitor-using-azure-monitor#diagnostic-settings) have been enabled and the diagnostic logs are sent to Log Analytics Workspace (check [diagnostic_settings.bicep](../infrastructure/modules/diagnostic_settings.bicep)).

 With that, the pipeline/activity/trigger runs status can be queries in Azure Monitor using Kusto queries.
 The screenshot below shows one such query.
 Under Azure Monitor -> Logs, the log analytics workspace has been selected as the scope.
 The Kusto query is based on "SynapseIntegrationPipelineRuns" Synapse workspace log and shows that the pipeline run has "failed".